 What is a Mold Survey?

 A mold survey (or mold inspection) checks for the presence of mold in or around your building.
 It may include a visual inspection, moisture mapping, air sampling, and/or surface sampling.
-Once collected, samples are sent to a nationally proficient lab for testing.
-Common types of indoor mold include Meruliporia, which is known to rot wood, and Aspergillus, which breaks down drywall and releases spores into the air.
-These and other types of mold can threaten the integrity of your building’s structure and pose a threat to the people who work or live there.
+Once collected, samples are sent to a laboratory for testing.
+If left unchecked, mold can threaten the integrity of your building’s structure and pose a threat to the people who work or live there.
 That’s why it’s important to have a professional survey done if you suspect your property has mold.

 5 Reasons to Get Asbestos, Lead, and Mold Surveys